R&D Tax Claims Towards a Sustainable Maritime Future and Unlocking Innovation

 The maritime industry is at the heart of our interconnected world, playing a vital role in global commerce and connectivity, and at its core, the industry includes the transportation of goods, products, and people across the sea.

 In the global context, ships facilitate over 80% of the volume and approximately 70% of the value of world trade, as of 2021.
-Notably, within the UK due to its island status and proximity to major continents, the shipping industry takes charge of moving and delivering over 95% of global trade by volume, equivalent to around 11 billion tons annually, according to the latest data from 2022.
+Notably, within the UK, due to its island status and proximity to major continents, the shipping industry takes charge of moving and delivering over 95% of global trade by volume, equivalent to around 11 billion tons annually, according to the latest data from 2022.
 This underscores the sector’s integral role in our daily lives, as nearly all goods we use, consume, or possess have been shipped by sea, reflecting the size and potential of this industry, which remain closely tied to the ongoing demand for shipping commodities and commercial merchandise.
 Forecasts support this resilience, predicting a sustained upward trajectory, with maritime trade anticipated to grow by 2.4% in 2023 and by over 2% annually from 2024 to 2028.

 The Challenges and Solutions for Decarbonising the Maritime Industry

-This vast importance and continuous expansion of the sector, highlights the urgent need for its decarbonization.
+This vast importance and continuous expansion of the sector, highlights the urgent need for its decarbonisation.
 However, the sector’s complexity, size and diversity, makes it very challenging.
 The maritime industry involves various parties, such as ship owners, charterers, ship management companies, chartering brokers, and classification societies, each with different interests and responsibilities.
 Moreover, ships have a long lifespan, typically 20 to 30 years, and are not easily retrofitted with new technologies, which still face some barriers in terms of technological readiness or infrastructure.
 Therefore, the transition to low or zero-carbon will take decades and require a combination of technological, operational, and policy solutions.
 The main body that sets the regulations for this sector is the International Maritime Organisation (IMO), which aims to reduce carbon emissions from international shipping by 40% by 2030 and 70% by 2050, compared to 2008 levels, as part of its Greenhouse Gas Strategy.
 The IMO also implemented a change in regulations on 1 January 2020, where sulphur content in fuels reduced from 3.5 to 0.5% or use of exhaust gas cleaning systems, to reduce air pollution from ships.
 These regulations create a policy pressure on the industry to decarbonise the sector with long-term and permanent solutions.

 UK’s Vision and Ambition for Maritime R&D or UK’s Maritime R&D Strategy: A Vision for Innovation and Sustainability